 From the garden we spent some time exploring the campus of Queen’s University, the 25th most international university in the world and a major player in multi-disciplinary innovation globally.
 With the afternoon lunch bell ringing we stopped in at Cutter’s Wharf, a riverside restaurant popular with locals and students.
 With our bellies full, and the sun breaking through the clouds, we spent the next 3 hours on a round trip walk along the Lagan towpath.
 Running for miles outside of Belfast this particular canal dates back to the 18th. century and through a variety of wetland, riverside meadows and mixed woodland.

-Belfast is a city with such deep and rich history that you would need to live there to be properly educated to fully understand.
+Belfast is a city with such deep and rich history that you would need to live there to be properly educated and to fully understand its true personality.
 What we came away with from our seven day visit was an appreciation for the kindness and friendliness of its people and a richer awareness of the many contributions Belfast, and Northern Ireland, have given the world.

 The Causeway Coastal Route is one of the top five road trips in Europe, and when you drive it, you’ll know why.
 If renting a car or driving on the “other side of the road” is not an option for you we suggest taking a tour with one of the main tour companies.
 You may book the tour directly from the Office of Tourism in the city center.
 We are independent travelers who usually avoid organized tours but in this case, it made sense and we enjoyed the ride on a small van.
 The tour guide was friendly and we had all the time needed to explore each stop on our own.